oskvr37/tiddl/README.md

   search  Search on Tidal.
   url     Get Tidal URL.
 ```

+> [!NOTE]
+> Also make sure you have installed `ffmpeg` if you want to convert track file extensions.

 ## Dockerised Version (no Python required)

 Based on python:alpine, slim build